Toyohashi University of Technology

 Toyohashi University of Technology (豊橋技術科学大学, Toyohashi Gijutsu Kagaku Daigaku), often abbreviated to Toyohashi Tech or TUT, is a national engineering university located in Toyohashi, Aichi, Japan.
-Distinguished for the upper-division student body where over 80% of them are transfer students from 5-year Technical Colleges called Kōsens, the Toyohashi Tech is one of the only two Universities of Technology, a form of universities in Japan, the other being Nagaoka University of Technology.
+Distinguished for the upper-division student body where over 80% of them are transfer students from 5-year Technical Colleges called Kōsen, the Toyohashi Tech is one of the only two Universities of Technology (Gijutsu Kagaku Daigaku), a form of universities in Japan, the other being Nagaoka University of Technology.
 Toyohashi Tech is also noted for the fact that majority of the students proceed to graduate schools.
 The university is locally nicknamed Gikadai (技科大).